 - Guidance with booking flights, obtaining visa, accommodations, etc.

 - Participation in pre-departure training where you will have the opportunity to learn about our work, gain practical skills for living and working in a lower middle-income country, and meet other volunteers.

 - In-country orientation upon arrival.

 - Potential tour and briefing of the Northern and Eastern provinces.

 - Support and guidance prior to departure and while on assignment in Sri Lanka.

 - Return debriefing after completion of assignment, including counselling support.

 - The opportunity of a lifetime to provide meaningful assistance to war-impacted communities in the North and East of Sri Lanka.

-- Applicants must be a citizen or permanent resident of Canada or Germany between the ages of 18 – 30.
+- Applicants must be a citizen or permanent resident of Canada, Germany or host country between the ages of 18 – 30.
 Older applicants are also welcome.